-The craniosacral system is comprised of the spine, the skull, its cranial sutures, diaphragms, fascia of the body and the cerebral spinal fluid (CSF) which flows through the spinal cord.
-Restrictions and imbalances in this system may cause pain, dysfunction, and sensory, motor or neurological disabilities.
-Craniosacral Therapy is a gentle, non-invasive technique that addresses these restrictions, inviting the body to relax on a deep level, release old patterns of dysfunction, and bring back balance and health.
+Biodynamic Craniosacral Therapy comes from the Osteopathic medicine tradition.
+The craniosacral system includes the bones, nerves, and connective tissues that make up and house the central nervous system: the skull, the spine, the dura mater protective tissue, the brain, and the spinal cord.
+Injury, stress, or trauma can create disruptions in these central tissues causing pain, dysfunction, and sensory, motor or neurological disabilities.
+Biodynamic Craniosacral Therapy is a gentle, non-invasive technique that addresses these restrictions, inviting the body to relax on a deep level, release old patterns of dysfunction, and bring back balance and health.

 The client is fully clothed, and the touch is generally light and still.
 A BCST session is focused on assisting the nervous system to come back into balance while addressing anatomical and physiological issues, fluid dynamics, and energetic forces in the body.
 The interaction of these dimensions is of essence, and equal emphasis is given to each of them.
 In addition, BCST emphasizes that health is inherent in the body: the heart of the therapeutic processes is how to return the body to a greater relationship to this inherent health.